lozzahax/lozzax-docs-gitbook/products-built-on-oxen/lokinet/guides/secure-mumble-server-over-lokinet.md

 Copy this address and provide it to anyone you want to be able to connect to the server — all they have to do is paste the address into the Address field of the Add Server dialog in the Mumble client, add a username and label to identify the server, hit OK, and connect!

 Mumble can be [downloaded for free](https://www.mumble.info/) on all major platforms.
 Anyone that wants to access your secret Mumble server will also need to have Lokinet installed and running.
 To download and install Lokinet, just head to [https://lokinet.org/](https://lokinet.org/).
-Additional Lokinet guides can be found back at the [Lokinet guide hub](./) here on Oxen Docs.
+Additional Lokinet guides can be found back at the [Lokinet guide hub](./) here on Lozzax Docs.

 And that’s it!
 Only 15 minutes and $3 later, you can now have completely surveillance-free conversations over the internet.
 We hope to integrate voice features into [Session](../../session/) to make it even easier to access secure voice channels with this level of privacy and security.

 In the meantime, though, this Mumble/Lokinet setup is perhaps the most secure voice channel option available.
-This unique combination of services is just one example of the power of the Oxen tech stack — stay tuned for more guides and articles about what Oxen’s tech can do.
+This unique combination of services is just one example of the power of the Lozzax tech stack — stay tuned for more guides and articles about what Lozzax’s tech can do.

 Have fun!